Artificial Intelligence Explained: Trends, Laws, Tools, and FAQs

 AI has become one of the most transformative technologies of the 21st century.
 Its importance lies in:

-AI affects a broad audience:
+AI affects an extensive audience:

 Recent Updates and Trends